Kristina01111000/Drws_site/README.md

 get emails ready for a month or so at a time

-3/30
-- Make a new account and see how it works, all the emails, before he hands out the list of emails
-	- make comments on the lesson chats with it also

-4/13

-- basically on hold until the email list is ready, that is the next step, we shouldn't meet again until it is set

 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
 - check on all of the course chats, does he still want them? or should we puch people towards the groups?